aminalaee/sqladmin/docs/configurations.md

 For more information about working with template see [Working with Templates](./working_with_templates.md).

+## Template configurations

+The following options are available to configure the templates:

+* `show_compact_lists`: If `False`, the list of objects will be displayed in a separate line for each object.
+Default is `True`.

 ## Events

 There might be some cases which you want to do some actions